necrotxilok/previous.js/README.md

 ## Documentation

-Visit [The Official Documentation](https://necrotxilok.github.io/previous-js/docs/intro/) to learn how to create a beautiful website, a powerfull web app or a fantastic content API of your dreams writting simple JS and HTML files.
+Visit [The Official Documentation](https://necrotxilok.github.io/previous-js/docs/) to learn how to create a beautiful website, a powerfull web app or a fantastic content API of your dreams writting simple JS and HTML files.

 ## Who is using Previous.js?

-Previous.js is used by none of the world's leading companies, but you can see awesome examples in [Previous.js Showcase](https://necrotxilok.github.io/previous-js/showcase/) to get inspiration for your next projects.
+Previous.js is used by none of the world's leading companies, but you can see a lot of awesome examples in [Previous.js Showcase](https://necrotxilok.github.io/previous-js/showcase/) to get inspiration for your next projects.

 ## About the author